2007 United Kingdom floods: Lancashire

 On 12 June, Lostock Hall and Penwortham near Preston were hit by flash floods.

 On 3 July, heavy rain caused flooding in Earby and Ribchester, affecting homes and causing the Royal Lancashire Show to be cancelled on 9 July.
 On 4 July, the Blackburn Mela was cancelled due to ground conditions.
 On 18 July, Walton-le-Dale near Preston was hit by flash floods.

 Lincolnshire

-Louth and Horncastle were severely flooded, with some roads in that area impassable.
+Louth and Horncastle were severely flooded, some roads in that area becoming impassable.
 Children at a school in Horncastle were evacuated because of floods.
 More than 600-flood related calls occurred across the county.
 In Lincoln, mainly round the Stamp End area, a house called Shuttleworth House was completely flooded with water in its insides.
 After power was lost in the area, more than 200 people were rescued in dinghies.

 Nottinghamshire

 On 27 June 2007, flash flooding caused extensive damage to the villages of Lambley, Woodborough and Burton Joyce.
 Major towns were hit including Mansfield and Hucknall but not as severely as Lambley.
 The same day, flooding occurred at Retford and Worksop after the River Idle and River Ryton respectively overtopped their banks.